 With 4 million users, Jay-Z’s streaming platform is facing some issues and it’s hard to predict the future of this platform.
 Too bad for a platform that is offering one the highest average artist revenue per play at $0.0125.

 The platform that everyone thought dead is coming back from its ashes.
 It reached 5 million users and pays $0.0190 per play.

 YouTube is the most popular way to listen to music online with more than 1 billion users, especially amongst younger listeners.
 On one hand, you can use YouTube Content ID to really start making money with your music, especially if you optimise your YouTube channel.
 YouTube also has a new audio streaming service called YouTube Music launched in May, 22nd 2018 but, it’s only available in USA, New Zealand and Australia and South Korea the moment.

 As awell established market leader, nearly two thirds of all downloads take place on the iTunes store; therefore selling your music on it is an absolute must!
-In addition to that, iTunes offers useful marketing tools such as pre-orders, instant gratification tracks, and a booklet – more info on iTunes Pro.
+In addition to that, iTunes offers useful marketing tools such as pre-orders, instant gratification tracks, and a booklet – more info on Artist Pro.

 Available in 58 countries and with 22 million downloads a year, Google Play is establishing itself as a key store for the mobile download market.

 Beatport is the premier online music store for electronic music.
 It also offers music in higher quality lossless formats, which can bring you extra revenue.